iota-community/DAO-Pioneers/session-documents/2021/session-1.md

 A four to five-week learning circle on the future of cooperation.

-We took inspiration from [Stephen Reid](http://stephenreid.net/) ([@daoist321](https://twitter.com/daoist321)) How to DAO course, but harmonized content and adjusted it to the needs of our IOTA community.
+We took inspiration from [Stephen Reid](http://stephenreid.net/) ([@daoist321](https://twitter.com/daoist321)) "How to DAO" course, but harmonized the content and adjusted it to the needs of our IOTA community.

 ## Session 1 prep